MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/upgrade-and-update/upgrade-content-databases-2019.md

 - Any other components or files on which your sites depend.

-The installation for SharePoint Server 2019 Public Preview continues to use 16 as its major version number including in the file system paths.
+The installation for SharePoint Server 2019 continues to use 16 as its major version number including in the file system paths.

 ## Verify custom components
 <a name="VerifyCustom"> </a>

 To make sure that you have identified all custom components for your environment, use the **Stsadm -o enumallwebs** operation in the SharePoint Server 2016 environment and use the **includefeatures** and **includewebparts** parameters.
 This operation can report the templates, features, Web Parts, and other custom elements that are used for each site.
 For more information about how to use the **enumallwebs** operation, see [Enumallwebs: Stsadm operation (Office SharePoint Server)](https://docs.microsoft.com/en-us/previous-versions/office/sharepoint-2007-products-and-technologies/dd789634(v=office.12)).

-You can also use the [Get-SPWeb](https://docs.microsoft.com/en-us/powershell/module/sharepoint-server/get-spweb?view=sharepoint-ps) cmdlet in your SharePoint Server 2016 environment to see template that are associated with each site and then verify that the template is installed in your SharePoint Server 2019 Public Preview environment.
+You can also use the [Get-SPWeb](https://docs.microsoft.com/en-us/powershell/module/sharepoint-server/get-spweb?view=sharepoint-ps) cmdlet in your SharePoint Server 2016 environment to see template that are associated with each site and then verify that the template is installed in your SharePoint Server 2019 environment.
 For more information about this operation, see [Get-SPWeb](https://docs.microsoft.com/en-us/powershell/module/sharepoint-server/get-spweb?view=sharepoint-ps).

 Before you attach the content databases to the web applications, use the [Test-SPContentDatabase](https://docs.microsoft.com/en-us/powershell/module/sharepoint-server/Test-SPContentDatabase?view=sharepoint-ps) cmdlet to verify that you have all the custom components that you must have for that database.